Photosensitivity

 Autor: Marisa Healy, BSN, RN

 Photosensitivity is when the skin becomes more sensitive to any type of light.
 Someone who is photosensitive will get a sunburn more easily and more severely than other people.
 Areas of the skin not exposed to the sun can even be affected.
-Photosensitivity can also cause lesions or a rash on skin that was exposed to sunlight.
+Photosensitivity can also cause lesions or a rash.

 Some chemotherapy medications and radiation therapy treatments can cause photosensitivity.
-Other medications that can cause photosensitivity are certain antibiotics, some medications to control nausea and vomiting, and non-steroidal anti-inflammatory drugs.
-People have different degrees of sensitivity to sun exposure.
+Other medications that can cause photosensitivity are certain antibiotics, some medications to control nausea and vomiting, and non-steroidal anti-inflammatory drugs (NSAIDs).
+People have different levels of sensitivity to sun exposure.
 Even if you have never been sensitive to the sun, you may be at risk now.

 How is it treated?